pedrom34/ZoteroPortable-dev-repo/App/Zotero/extensions/zoteroOpenOfficeIntegration@zotero.org/README.md

 where a TCP socket is initialized and used for both sending and receiving messages.
 The complimentary socket connection on the
 LibreOffice extension end is found in [CommServer.java](https://github.com/zotero/zotero-libreoffice-integration/blob/2183efa/build/source/org/zotero/integration/ooo/comp/CommServer.java#L14).

 The Java extension code can be debugged directly during runtime.

 Follow [these](https://help.libreoffice.org/Common/Start_Parameters#Java_Start_parameter) instructions to enable debugging in LibreOffice.
-Attempt performing a Zotero action in LibreOffice, which will freeze the process until a debugging client connects.
-Create a remote debugging configuration in Eclipse and run it.
+After restarting, LibreOffice will freeze the until a debugging client connects.
+Create a remote debugging configuration in Eclipse and run it:

+1. In Eclipse, click on "Run" -> "Debug Configurations...".
+2. In the left list, select "Remote Java Application".
+3. In the button bar, press the first button "New launch configuration".
+4. Use the same port you configured LibreOffice with.
+The default is port 8000.
+5. Press "Debug".

 LibreOffice will unfreeze.
 If you add breakpoints in Eclipse they will be triggered freezing the LibreOffice process and allowing you to inspect the execution environment.
 This technique can be used to debug on remote or virtual machines too.